-Honouring the victims of the Transatlantic Slave Trade.
+Honouring the victims of the Transatlantic Human Trafficking and Enslavement Trade.

-Over 20 years ago UNESCO designated the 23 August as the International Day for the Remembrance of the Slave Trade and its Abolition, to remember this history and its victims.
+Over 20 years ago UNESCO designated the 23 August as the International Day for the Remembrance of the Slave Trade and its Abolition.
 This day has seen little recognition in the U.K. with many not even aware that the day exists.
-In 2016 Slavery Remembrance was established to change this by holding an annual national memorial in London’s Trafalgar Square to help promote this day and remember and honour the victims of the Transatlantic Slave Trade.
+In 2016 Slavery Remembrance was established to change this by holding an annual national memorial in London’s Trafalgar Square to help promote this day, celebrate the great Ayitian (Haitian) Revolution and remember and honour the victims of the Transatlantic Human Trafficking and Enslavement Trade.
 The memorial is held on the Saturday before August 23.